5.11 Tuition and Fees

 Part 2.
 Authority

-Minnesota Statutes §136F.06 Powers and Duties and §136F.70 Tuition; Fees; Activities Funds provide that the Board of Trustees shall set tuition, fees, and refunds for the colleges and universities it governs.
+Minnesota Statutes § 136F.06 Powers and Duties and § 136F.70 Tuition; Fees; Activities Funds provide that the Board of Trustees shall set tuition, fees, and refunds for the colleges and universities it governs.
 All colleges and universities shall charge tuition and fees consistent with Minnesota Statutes, board policies, and system procedures.
+Institutions that have multiple campuses or sites may assess fees on a campus by campus or site by site basis to reflect differences by location.
 The board shall approve the tuition and fee structure for all colleges and universities.

 The chancellor may establish limits on tuition and fee rate increases that are presented to the board as part of the annual operating budget.
 The chancellor or designee is authorized to make any necessary technical adjustments to the tuition rates and fees.
 Technical adjustments are defined as changes in tuition and fee rates that are deemed a correction or the addition of a program rate for a new program established in the interim.